International Relations module (PO21001)

 In this module, you will:

-• understand the interplay of conflict and cooperation in contemporary international politics
+• understand the interplay between conflict and cooperation in contemporary global politics

-• become aware of the international 'systemic' constraints operating on national political systems
+• get awareness of the global 'systemic' constraints operating on national political systems and the processes of relations between states and non-state actors on the global stage.

 By the end of this module, you will be able to: